metal-crow/Dark-Souls-1-Overhaul/README.md

 * Fix the "broken ankles" bug when rolling

 * Crash handler and reporter
-Hope to obsolete this when i make compatable with ModEngine2

 * Option to use steam display names instead of character names